-The authority was established by the ICASA Act of 2000 to regulate the South African communications, broadcasting and postal services sectors.
-It is listed as a Schedule 1 public entity in terms of the PFMA of 1999, and is a Chapter 9.
-It derives its mandate from the Electronic Communications Act of 2005 to license and regulate electronic communications and broadcasting services, and the Postal Services Act of 1998 to license and regulate the postal services sector.
+The ICASA was established by the ICASA Act of 2000 to regulate the South African communications, broadcasting and postal services sectors.
+The authority is listed as a schedule 1 public entity in terms of the PFMA of 1999 and is a chapter 9 institution in terms of the Constitution.

+It derives its mandate from the ECA of 2005 to license and regulate electronic communications and broadcasting services, and the Postal Services Act of 1998 to license and regulate the postal services sector.

-The authority is empowered to monitor licensee compliance with licence terms and conditions, develop regulations for the three sectors, plan and manage the radio frequency spectrum, and protect consumers in relation to these services.
-The authority plans to issue 13 community television licences per year over the medium term and monitor 255 broadcasting licences.
-In its efforts to protect consumers against unfair practices by service providers over the period ahead, the authority plans to develop 6 tariff analysis reports and resolve an average of 85% of consumer complaints.
+The authority is empowered to monitor licensee compliance with licence terms and conditions, develop regulations, plan and manage the radio frequency spectrum, and protect consumers in relation to these services.
+Over the medium term, the authority will impose universal service obligations on mobile network operators as part of licensing the high-demand spectrum.
+As part of its ongoing regulatory activities, it plans to issue 42 community television licences over the medium term and monitor 255 broadcasting licences.
+In its efforts to protect consumers against unfair practices by service providers over the period ahead, the authority plans to develop six tariff analysis reports and resolve an average of 89% of consumer complaints.